What Is A Limp In Poker?

 Now let’s say that instead of folding, the UTG player called the BB bet, and then you called behind him.

-In this situation, your call would not be a limp but an overlimp because you are not the first player to limp into the pot.
+In this situation, your call would not be an open limp but an overlimp because you are not the first player to limp into the pot.

 Finally, let’s say that the UTG player made a raise to $4, and then you called behind him.